-(d) This is also a malpractice adopted by certain candidate and even by political parties during the elections.
-Movement of people with guns and other arms should be strictly banned.
-The hoodlums should be arrested and the party use them could be warned or banned from contesting elections for a certain period.
-The candidates must be provided with security by the state and steps should be taken to ensure that meeting of other parties are not disturbed or attacked.
+(d) This is also malpractice adopted by a certain candidate and even by political parties during the elections.
+The movement of people with guns and other arms should be strictly banned.
+The hoodlums should be arrested and the party that use them could be warned or banned from contesting elections for a certain period.
+The candidates must be provided with security by the state and steps should be taken to ensure that the meeting of other parties is not disturbed or attacked.

 (i) bribe or threaten voters.

-(ii) use any place or worship or appeal to the voters in the name of religion or caste.
+(ii) use any place of worship or appeal to the voters in the name of religion or caste.